evals

 The LLM sees K documents, attempts to use them to answer the question, and cites the ones it actually used.
 This citation behavior is crucial-it reveals which documents the model found useful, which becomes evaluation signal.

-For deeper dives on retrieval techniques, see our articles on building rerankers from citations and applying HyDE to domain-specific search.
+For deeper dives on retrieval techniques, see my articles on building rerankers from citations and applying HyDE to domain-specific search.

 Why Traditional Evals Fall Short